 Hunter’s Place is a trauma informed girls group home that serves girls ages 10-17 years old struggling with a multitude of concerns facing youth today.
 Hunter’s Place is a newly built home designed for the comfort and safety of the girls who will stay here.
-This home is the only trauma-informed home of its kind in Minnesota.

 The main level is a fully ADA accessible open concept design and features a cozy seating area in the center.
 The fully equipped kitchen has a large island where the girls will learn how to bake and cook.
 The dining area has a table large enough to eat family-style meals.
 The large laundry room contains a new front-load washer and dryer.
 Each bedroom has two twin beds and two dressers.